 The Fresh - Moist Mixed Meadow Ecosite (MEMM4) is located on the adjacent lands to the west and along the northern bank of the Hawkins Drain.
 The MEMM4 is an open herbaceous community with tree and shrub cover < 25%, ranging from scattered and patchy to continuous meadow.
 The MEMM4 ecosite located on the adjacent lands is a higher-quality mixed meadow characterized by greater native species diversity and the presence of several provincially significant plants.
 Portions of this MEMM4 polygon exhibit areas of standing, pooled water, with facultative wetland species present; however, their coverage does not exceed 50%.
 The MEMM4 located along the northern bank of the drain is dominated by invasive species and demonstrates relatively low species diversity in comparison.
 A total of 48 species were observed in this community, 23 (48%) native species exist, while 25 (52%) are classified as non-native.
 The mean CW for this community is 1.33.
 This number indicates that there is a slight predominance of upland species present.
 The mean CC for this community is 1.04.
 This number indicates the floristic quality is not sufficient to identify a community of remnant natural quality.
 The FQI for this community is 10.43 indicating low significance from a natural quality perspective.
 Disturbance history includes light browse, flooding and invasive species.
-The southeast corner of this community will require removal to accommodate the proposed extension of Catherine Street.
 Photo 5 shows an example of site conditions as they were during field investigations.